 \section{Abstract}

-In this paper, we present \textbf{NEMO}, a system that translates \textbf{N}atural-language descriptions of decision problems into formal \textbf{E}xecutable \textbf{M}athematical \textbf{O}ptimization implementations, operating collaboratively with users or autonomously.
-Existing approaches typically rely on specialized large language models (LLMs) or bespoke, task-specific agents.
-Such methods are often brittle, complex and frequently generating syntactically invalid or non-executable code.

-NEMO instead centers on remote interaction with autonomous coding agents (ACAs), treated as a first-class abstraction analogous to API-based interaction with LLMs.
-This design enables the construction of higher-level systems around ACAs that structure, consolidate, and iteratively refine task specifications.
-Because ACAs execute within sandboxed environments, code produced by NEMO is executable by construction, allowing automated validation and repair.

-Building on this, we introduce novel coordination patterns with and across ACAs, including asymmetric validation loops between independently generated optimizer and simulator implementations (serving as a high-level validation mechanism), external memory for experience reuse, and robustness enhancements via minimum Bayes risk (MBR) decoding and self-consistency.
-We evaluate NEMO on nine established optimization benchmarks.
-As depicted in Figure~\ref{fig:sota_comparison}, it achieves state-of-the-art performance on the majority of tasks, with substantial margins on several datasets, demonstrating the power of execution-aware agentic architectures for automated optimization modeling.
+We present \textbf{NEMO}, a system that translates \textbf{N}atural-language descriptions of decision problems into formal \textbf{E}xecutable \textbf{M}athematical \textbf{O}ptimization implementations using autonomous coding agents (ACAs).
+Existing approaches rely on specialized large language models (LLMs) or bespoke task-specific agents that are often brittle and frequently generate syntactically invalid or non-executable code.
+NEMO instead treats ACAs as a first-class abstraction analogous to API-based interaction with LLMs; their sandboxed execution guarantees code is executable by construction and supports automated validation and repair.
+We introduce novel coordination patterns including asymmetric validation loops between independently generated optimizer and simulator implementations, external memory for experience reuse, and robustness enhancements via minimum Bayes risk (MBR) decoding and self-consistency.
+Across nine established optimization benchmarks, NEMO achieves state-of-the-art performance on the majority of tasks with substantial margins on several datasets (Figure~\ref{fig:sota_comparison}), demonstrating the power of execution-aware agentic architectures for automated optimization modeling.